zentrocdot/sd-webui-adjust_lora_filename/README.md

 ## Spin Off

 <p align="justify">I need a extension where I can modify the maximal training steps.
 At the moment I am performing more training steps then I am using at the end in the final version of the LoRA model.
 So there will be a mismatch of maximal training steps to the really used training steps.</p>

+## Development and Test Environment

+<p align="justify">The Extension was devolped and tested on a machine with a Debian based Linux distribution istalled using the web UI AUTOMATIC111 with following specification:</p>

++ API: v1.10.0
++ Python: 3.10.14
++ torch: 2.1.2+cu121
++ xformers: 0.0.23.post1
++ gradio: 3.41.2

+## Points of Criticism AUTOMATIC1111

+<p align="justify">AUTOMATIC1111 uses Gradio to programme the web interface.
+The Gradio version used is extremely buggy and outdated.
+Currently my local installed version is 5.0.1, AUTOMATIC1111 is using version 3.41.2.
+In forum posts can be read that the outdated Gradio version is given priority over an adaptation or update.
+This does not really motivates to programme extensions.</p>

+<p align="justify">Even in the Python Virtual Environment, which AUTOMATIC1111 is using, the subsequent installation of Python modules is not unproblematic.
+There is often a mismatch in versions and dependencies.
+It must be clarified on a case-by-case basis how problematic the corresponding warning or error messages are.
+So far I have been able to solve every problem that has arisen.</p>

+<p align="justify">I am still looking for good documentation on how to integrate custom Extensions into AUTOMATIC1111.
+So far I have to resort to analysing other extensions and also having a look at Automatic's code.
+This is a very unsatisfactory approach.</p>

 # Reference